Logo preload

 In mid-2009 we spun up an effort to reset on more modern technology we could build from, learning from our first mistakes and able to short-circuit a lot of the prior experimentation.
 The new stack was Rails, MongoDB, and PostgreSQL, which looking back from 10 years on sounds like a logical stack to use even today, depending on the product needs.
 Much of what we used back then still sits at the core of Fulcrum today.

-What we never got to with the ultimate version of Geodexy was a modern mobile client for the data collection piece.
-That was still the early days of the App Store, and I don’t recall how mature the Android Market (predecessor to Google Play) was back then, but we didn’t have the resources to start of with 2 mobile clients anyway.
-We actually had a functioning Blackberry app first, which tells you how different the mobile platform landscape looked a decade ago(2).
+We never developed a modern mobile client for Geodexy’s data collection piece.
+Back then, the App Store was still in its early days, and the Android Market was also immature.
+We didn’t have the resources to develop two mobile clients from the start.
+Interestingly, we had a functioning Blackberry app first, highlighting how different the mobile platform landscape was a decade ago.

 1. As painful as this sounds we actually had a decent tool built on WM.
 But the usability of it was terrible, which if you can recall the time period was par for the course for mobile applications of all stripes.